alan-turing-institute/fridge/fridge-job-api/README.md

 ### Configuration

 The API uses environment variables for configuration.

-You can set the following variables in a `.env` file:
+For local development, you can set the following variables in a `.env` file:

 - `ARGO_SERVER`: The URL of the Argo Workflows server
 - `ARGO_TOKEN`: The access token for authenticating with the Argo Workflows server
 - `FRIDGE_API_ADMIN`: The username of the admin user for the FRIDGE API
 - `FRIDGE_API_PASSWORD`: The password for the admin user for the FRIDGE API
+- `VERIFY_TLS`: Set to `False` to disable TLS verification (not recommended for production)

 An appropriate access token can be generated and obtained following the instructions in the [Argo Workflows documentation](https://argo-workflows.readthedocs.io/en/latest/access-token/)